JannikHv/gydl/README.md

 ![alt tag](http://i.imgur.com/Vrys4YO.png)

-These dialogs will be presented to you as a little dialog'ish windows.
+These dialogues will be presented to you as a little windows.

-Notice that not every video/format can be downloaded in a specific format.
+Notice that not every combination of settings will work.

 Thanks for any involvement in this project, I hope you like it.